vtraag/leidenalg/doc/source/install.rst

 Installation
 ============

-In short, for Unix: ``sudo pip install louvain``.
+In short, for Unix: ``sudo pip install leiden``.
 For Windows: download the binary installers.

 For Unix like systems it is possible to install from source.
 For Windows this